mlr-org/mlr3book/README.md

 * Where possible, figures in the HTML book should be svgs and figures in the PDF should be pdf.
 These should be included with `knitr::include_graphics()` or ideally with [include_multi_graphics()](https://github.com/mlr-org/mlr3book/blob/main/book/common/_utils.qmd).

 When (non-trivial) changes and corrections are made to chapters that are are included in the first published edition of this book, these changes should be documented in the *Errata* appendix.
-When adding new chapters to the book not present in the published version, these should be marked as *Online Only*.
+When adding new chapters to the book not present in the published version, these should be marked as *Online Only* in their title.
 For such newly added chapters that are in early stages and have not been rigorously edited and reviewed,, these should be additionally marked as being a *Draft*.

 * If you add a new package dependency to the book, please follow the following steps to update the lockfile: